kcech/sentilo-docs-test/docs/setup.rst

 -  Mandatory

-   -  Redis 2.6.11 + (Sentilo has been tested on versions 2.6.11 and
-      2.8.6)
-   -  MongoDB 2.2.x or 2.4.x (Sentilo has been tested on versions 2.2.3,
-      2.4.8 and 2.4.13)
+   -  Redis 4.0.11
+   -  MongoDB 4.0.1
-   -  Tomcat 7.0.37 +
+   -  Tomcat 8.5.32 +

 -  Optional

    -  MySQL 5.5.x (Sentilo has been tested on MySQL 5.5.34 but you could use your favourite RDBMS) **It is only necessary if you want to install the relational agent**
-   -  Elasticsearch 2.3.x **It is only necessary if you want to install the activity-monitor agent**.
+   -  Elasticsearch 5+ **It is only necessary if you want to install the activity-monitor agent**.
-   -  openTSDB 2.2.0 **It is only necessary if you want to install the historian agent**
+   -  openTSDB 2.2.0 + **It is only necessary if you want to install the historian agent**

 You must ensure that you have all these elements installed properly (you